-Though forex cards may be pretty popular in various countries, they are often opted by individuals who cannot qualify for a credit card or a debit card through a traditional checking account.
-Forex cards may be an ideal option for short-term, frequently traveling individuals who do not qualify for a bank account or have bad or nonexistent credit.
+Though forex cards may be pretty popular in various countries, they are often opted for by individuals who cannot qualify for a credit card or a debit card through a traditional checking account.
+Forex cards may be ideal for short-term, frequently traveling individuals who do not qualify for a bank account or have bad or nonexistent credit.

 Prepaid or forex cards are generally more expensive than debit cards or checking accounts.
 As a student, you will have more convenient options like a checking account or a credit card with exclusive benefits.
 Unlike frequent travelers, as a student, you will be living in the destination country for a substantial amount of time.
 It is better to take advantage of its banking system's various benefits.

 If you travel to countries that thrive on a credit-based economy like the US, credit cards are a more viable option where you can save more and be liable to additional privileges as you spend.

 You can always sign up to Zolve if you're planning to pursue your higher education in the US and require a US education loan, or you need a high-limit US credit card that covers your daily expenses with a host of amazing benefits such as 0 annual fees, no SSN requirement and 0 foreign transaction fee.
 Zolve also offers an introductory offer of 0% APR(interest rate) for 6 months.* Not only this, you get cash backs upto 10% on 10k+ merchants every time you swipe a Zolve Credit Card.

 Zolve helps you set up life in a new country.
 Trusting Zolve in your new journey is as safe as trusting your loved ones.

 Frequently Asked Questions on Forex Cards in India

 1. Do I need a bank account for a forex card?